spacemakerai/course-wasm/README.md

 ---
 ## Part 2
-Choose one or more of the following tracks
+Choose one or more of the following tracks.
+**Tip:** it might be a good idea to commit what you have done until now, so that you can always go back to something that works.

 ## THREE.js Track